What is Zenhub?

 Sub-tasks | Hours | Specific work within issues | "Write unit tests" |

-NOTE: Issues in Goals & Planning Panel don't appear on your Work Tracker.
+NOTE: Issues in the Goals & Planning Panel don't appear on your Work Tracker.
 This separation keeps strategic planning focused while execution tracking remains clutter-free.

-Planning new work: Start in Goals & Planning Panel to create project structure and define epics before moving to execution.
+Start in Goals & Planning Panel to create project structure and define epics before moving to execution.

-Prioritizing personal work: Focus on My Work to see all your assignments and plan daily priorities.
+Check My Work to see all your assignments and plan daily priorities.

 FAQ

-Q: Does Zenhub replace my existing development tools?
-A: No, Zenhub connects with and enhances your existing tools like GitHub.
+A: No. Zenhub connects with and enhances your existing tools like GitHub.
 Your repositories and issues stay where they are while gaining project management capabilities.

-Q: What happens to my work if I stop using Zenhub?
-A: Your issues remain in your repositories along with standard GitHub data (assignees, labels, types, and parent/child relationships).
-You lose Zenhub-specific features like enhanced boards, reporting, AI & automation, and specialized views.
+A: Your issues remain in your repositories along with standard GitHub data including assignees, labels, types, and parent/child relationships.
+You lose Zenhub-specific features like enhanced boards, reporting, and specialized views.

-Q: Do I need to change my development process?
-A: No, Zenhub adapts to your existing workflow rather than requiring you to change established practices.
+A: No. Zenhub adapts to your existing workflow rather than requiring you to change established practices.

-Q: Which view should I check first each day?
-A: Start with My Work for personal priorities, then Daily Standup and Work Tracker for team coordination.
+A: Start with My Work for personal priorities, then Daily Standup and the Work Tracker for team coordination.